 An Overview Of SSDI And SSI

-It generally takes 75 to 180 days to get an initial decision on a SSDI/SSI application.
+It generally takes 75 to 180 days to get an initial decision on an SSDI/SSI application.
 If the application is denied, the first appeal is a request for reconsideration.
 It typically takes another 60 to 120 days for a decision on the request for reconsideration.
-The next appeal is a request for hearing by an administrative law judge.
+The next appeal is a request for a hearing by an administrative law judge.

 The Difference Between SSDI And SSI

-As an experienced lawyer, I represent people seeking SSDI and SSI benefits.
+As an experienced law firm, we represent people seeking SSDI and SSI benefits.
 Depending on your situation, you may be eligible for financial and medical benefits through one or both programs.
 You may be eligible for SSDI if you have paid Social Security taxes over time and cannot work.
 You may be eligible for SSI if you are disabled or blind, have limited income and limited resources, and meet certain other requirements.
 If you are the widow, the widower or the disabled child of a wage earner, you may be eligible for SSDI benefits under that person’s earnings record.

 More Information On SSDI And SSI Benefits

-I can answer your questions and give you clear, correct information about your SSDI or SSI claim, including questions about:
+We can answer your questions and give you clear, correct information about your SSDI or SSI claim, including questions about:

 - The SSDI and SSI claim application processes